xmartlabs/xmartlabs.github.io/_posts/2017-04-26-Introducing-to-Ahoy.md

 ## Where to go from here
 So… know that you meet Ahoy, you will be able to create incredible onboarding experiences, following just a few and easy steps, letting you focus in the real core app functionalities.

 We hope you find this post as a good introduction to the Ahoy library.
-On GitHub you will find an everything to get started or if you want to collaborate, feel free to contribute to this little but helpful [library](https://github.com/xmartlabs/Ahoy).
+On GitHub you will find everything to get started or if you want to collaborate, feel free to contribute to this little but helpful [library](https://github.com/xmartlabs/Ahoy).